Traffic Safety

 Community Safety zones are areas of a roadway designated under the Highway Traffic Act where public safety is of special concern.
 These zones are often located in areas close to community centers, such as recreational facilities, schools, nursing homes, and more.

-Community Safety Zone on Fourth Line Signage is placed along the community safety zones to alert drivers to the beginning and end of a roadway designated as a community safety zone.
+Community Safety Zone on Fourth Avenue Signage is placed along the community safety zones to alert drivers to the beginning and end of a roadway designated as a community safety zone.
 The rules of the road do not change within a Community Safety Zone, but fines for improper roadway use (speeding, traffic signal violations, etc.) are increased and often doubled.

 The goal of a community safety zone is to modify driver behaviour to improve safety on these sections of road for all users.